faizakram/spring-boot-with-aws-s3/README.md

 }
 ```

->Just import the below link in postman then you get all the exposed api example https://www.getpostman.com/collections/6cf462f5f3fdf10223df
+>Just import the below link in postman then you will get all the exposed api example https://www.getpostman.com/collections/6cf462f5f3fdf10223df